 Welcome to another Virtual Vegan Potluck!
 I’m so excited to be participating again, joining the virtual party with nearly 150 other bloggers across the globe.
-(The first year I participated, I brought a Roasted Delicata Squash and Persimmon Salad.)
 This potluck is the brain child of Annie from An Unrefined Vegan and always proves to be a truly enticing affair.

 For this year’s potluck, I’m bringing an appetizer that would be just right for a brunch get together – Breakfast Nests.
 These nests were inspired by a dish that I got at A.N.D.
 Café in Portland last spring.
 They’re made with a layer of hashbrowns and topped with tofu scramble dotted with onions, bell pepper, garlic, and kale.
 They are then drizzled with a creamy vegan queso.